DigiBP/DigiBP_Gorgonzola/README.md

 [![License](http://img.shields.io/:license-apache-blue.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Deploy to Heroku](https://img.shields.io/badge/deploy%20to-Heroku-6762a6.svg?longCache=true)](https://heroku.com/deploy)

-Welcome to our Gorgonzola Wiki-page!
+Welcome to our Gorgonzola page!
 We are pleased to present the Digitalization of the Job Reporting Obligation Process inspired by a part of SBB recruitment.
 In this Wiki-page, firstly you will find the background information in the introduction.
 Then, the SBB's initial process is translated into an as-is process in order to identify existing pain points.
 Next, we propose six automated tasks in the to-be process, followed by an explanation of the technical solution approach.
 Finally, we summarize the whole learning and implementation journey in the conclusion.
 Below is our table of contents.

 * [1.
 Introduction](https://github.com/DigiBP/DigiBP_Gorgonzola/wiki/1.-Introduction)
 * [2.
 As Is Business Process](https://github.com/DigiBP/DigiBP_Gorgonzola/wiki/2.-As-Is-Business-Process)